What is Obsessive Compulsive Disorder?

 OCD Treatment at Montare Behavioral Health

-The residential OCD treatment program at Montare Behavioral Health utilizes individualized treatment plans in a therapeutic environment in order to treat OCD.
-Treatment plans include comprehensive assessments, exposure and response prevention treatment (ERP), cognitive therapy, general education, family education, neurofeedback, medication, and additional holistic treatments.
+The residential and outpatient OCD mental health treatment programs at Montare Behavioral Health utilizes individualized treatment plans in a therapeutic environment in order to treat OCD.
+Our treatment plans include comprehensive assessments, exposure, and response prevention treatment (ERP), cognitive therapy, general education, family education, neurofeedback, medication, and additional holistic treatments.
 Oftentimes the sooner one enrolls in OCD treatment, the better off they will be.

 For those individuals who are experiencing OCD, seeking treatment can be beneficial.
 At Montare Behavioral Health, we treat OCD and can help you restore a sense of control to your life.
 Call us today at (888) 292-0870 to learn more about how Montare Behavioral Health can help you overcome OCD.